BirolLab/AIEdit/README.md

 - [ntCard](https://github.com/bcgsc/ntCard)
 - [ntEdit](https://github.com/bcgsc/ntEdit)

-If you would like to train models too:
+If you would like to train new models:
 - [PyTorch](https://pytorch.org/)
 - [torchinfo](https://github.com/TylerYep/torchinfo)
 - [tqdm](https://github.com/tqdm/tqdm)

+For development, install [pybind11-stubgen](https://github.com/sizmailov/pybind11-stubgen) so the aiedit/core.pyi file will be updated in case of changes in the C++ bindings.

 # Installation